 Q&A Advisor association

-What has been the main focus of Belta in the last 12 months?
+What has been the focus of EAQA in its first year?

 Where do you stand on accreditation?

 As we aim to be a ‘quality mark’ guarantor, EAQA has created its own code of practice which is very strict for every associate or full member.
 It is based on the Felca Code of Conduct which EAQA strongly respects.
 EAQA has applied to become a Felca member.
 We firmly believe that there is a strong need for industry support and with Felca as a partner we will achieve EAQA’s goals in a shorter timeframe and more constructively.
 As agencies work with young students, their accreditation is the prerequisite sign of quality.